Coronal Loops with Different Metallicities and Generalized RTV Scaling Laws: Introduction

 Equations (\ref{eq1}) and (\ref{eq2}) have been widely used to understand the relation between the thermodynamical properties and the size of solar coronal loops and utilized as heating diagnostics in both observational and numerical studies.

 Other than the solar corona, a wide range of stellar coronal activities has been observed through detection of the X-ray emission to date, where the activity level depends on stellar parameters such as age and mass \citep{Pizzolato2003,Vidotto2014,Johnstone2021}.
+In particular, with recent progress in planetary science, it has been emphasized the importance of studies on various planetary environments which are significantly affected by XUV radiations from a central star.
+As a result, there is a growing need to understand the magnetic activities and radiative properties in a wide range of stars.
+Therefore, studies that connect between solar and stellar physics have become increasingly crucial.
 Recently, combining a Sun-as-a-star approach and observations of Sun-like stars, \cite{Toriumi2022} \citep[see also][]{Toriumi2022b} proposed a unified picture of stellar coronae.
 In addition, the relation between EUV and X-ray luminosities of stellar coronae is discovered with a simple formula that is empirically derived from numerical simulations by \cite{Shoda2021}.

 Stellar coronal heating in various late-type stars has also been studied with theoretical approach \citep{Cranmer2011, Sakaue2021, Sakaue2021a}.
 Recently, it is found that stellar metallicity is an important factor that determines the coronal properties.
 This is pointed out by \cite{Suzuki2018} and \cite{Washinoue2019} who performed the magnetohydrodynamic (MHD) simulations of coronal heating in different-metallicity stars.
 They demonstrated that the cooling efficiency in the coronal atmosphere sensitively depends on metallicity which also affects the XUV luminosities and mass loss rate.